 Did George Washington drink tea?
 And did our first president own a proper teapot?

-One of his bachelor tea sets was the popular pattern famille rose, or overglaze polychrome enamel, depicting scenes of women and children in landscapes popular on Chinese export tea wares after 1750.
-Such decoration appealed to Western consumers’ desires for exotic, and often playful, imagery on their imported porcelains.
+One of his bachelor tea sets was the popular pattern Famille rose, or overglaze polychrome enamel, depicting scenes of women and children in landscapes popular on Chinese export tea wares after 1750.
+Such decoration appealed to Western consumers’ desires for exotic and often playful imagery on their imported porcelains.

 As the Revolutionary War drew to a close, French and American officers formed the Society of the Cincinnati in the name of mutual support and friendship.
 The fraternity’s name was inspired by the 5th-century B.C.E.
-Roman Lucius Quinctius Cincinnatus, who left his plow to defend Rome in battle, afterward returning to his farm.
+Roman Lucius Quinctius Cincinnatus left his plow to defend Rome in battle, returning to his farm.
 Washington, who resumed a private life at Mount Vernon after the war, was the Society’s first President General.

-The ceremony of making tea was a well-honed ritual in both the Americas and Great Britain at the end of the 18th century and into the Regency Period.
+Making tea was a well-honed ritual in both the Americas and Great Britain at the end of the 18th century and into the Regency Period.

 It was a high compliment to be offered tea — purchased at great expense and carted from the other side of the world.